 Whether or not others have experienced it is not the question one needs to ask.
-The question is (and this question need only be addressed to one's self):
+The question is (and this question need only be addressed to oneself):

 "What am I doing now to realize the Truth, and what am I doing that blinds me to the Truth and prevents me from experiencing the Truth directly?"